swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle+Postgres/README.md

-# ServiceLifecycle Lambda with PostgreSQL
+# A swift Service Lifecycle Lambda function with a managed PostgreSQL database

-This example demonstrates a Swift Lambda function that uses ServiceLifecycle to manage a PostgreSQL connection.
+This example demonstrates a Swift Lambda function that uses Swift Service Lifecycle to manage a PostgreSQL connection.
 The function connects to an RDS PostgreSQL database in private subnets and queries user data.

 ## Architecture

-- **Swift Lambda Function**: Uses ServiceLifecycle to manage PostgreSQL client lifecycle, deployed in public subnets
+- **Swift Lambda Function**: A network isolated Lambda function that Uses Swift ServiceLifecycle to manage PostgreSQL client lifecycle
-- **PostgreSQL RDS**: Database instance in private subnets with SSL/TLS encryption
+- **PostgreSQL on Amazon RDS**: Database instance in private subnets with SSL/TLS encryption
 - **HTTP API Gateway**: HTTP endpoint to invoke the Lambda function
-- **VPC**: Custom VPC with public subnets for Lambda/NAT Gateway and private subnets for RDS
+- **VPC**: Custom VPC with private subnets only for complete network isolation
 - **Security**: SSL/TLS connections with RDS root certificate verification, secure networking with security groups
 - **Timeout Handling**: 3-second timeout mechanism to prevent database connection freeze
 - **Secrets Manager**: Secure credential storage and management

-For detailed infrastructure information, see `INFRASTRUCTURE.md`.
+For detailed infrastructure and cost information, see `INFRASTRUCTURE.md`.

 ## Implementation Details